jfranco1701/STEM-Capstone-2019/SETUP.md

     echo 'export STEM_SECRET_KEY="SECRET KEY HERE"' >> ~/.zshrc source ~/.zshrc

+Windows Systems

+    setx STEM_SECRET_KEY "SECRET KEY HERE"

+_Note_: With Windows systems, you'll have to restart your shell but you can run `set` to get a list of available environment variables and it should be listed there.

 #### Generate a new secret key

 The easiest way I've found to generate a secret key for your dev environment is to